Waitematā DHB Intensive Care & High Dependency Units

 A nasogastric tube is a tube inserted into the stomach through the nose.… More

-We recommend that family/friends do not visit around 8:15am to 9:30am or 7:00pm to 8:00pm when handover is occurring.
+We recommend that family/friends do not visit between 7:00am to 9:30am or 7:00pm to 8:00pm when handover is occurring.
 Visiting is usually limited to next-of-kin or close friends, and generally no more than two visitors may be with the patient at a time.
 Patient care takes priority and visiting may not be possible when some procedures are being undertaken.

 A waiting room is next to the ICU/HDU.
 Vending machines are within a general waiting area near the main lifts and on the ground floor.